Icd 9 Code For Fibroid Uterus

 Transition to ICD-10

-It's important to note that the United States transitioned from ICD-9 to ICD-10 in October 2015.
+you'll want to note that the United States transitioned from ICD-9 to ICD-10 in October 2015.
 ICD-10 is a more detailed and specific coding system than ICD-9.
 While ICD-9 had approximately 14,000 codes, ICD-10 has over 68,000 codes.
 This increased specificity allows for more accurate and nuanced coding of diagnoses and procedures.

 The ICD-10 code for fibroid uterus is D25, which encompasses leiomyoma of the uterus.
 Similar to ICD-9, ICD-10 also provides more specific codes based on the location and type of fibroid: